 Each member serves on a project in one of four focus areas:

-- Community readiness and outreach, including public engagement, education, and volunteer mobilization
+- community readiness and outreach, including public engagement and education

-- Green infrastructure improvements, including stormwater and urban forestry
+- green infrastructure improvements, including stormwater and community forestry

 Members earn a living allowance, health insurance, mental health services with counseling, student loan forbearance on eligible loans, and an education award for education expenses or qualified student loans.
 Members receive training from the MPCA, develop green job skills, gain professional experience, network with environmental professionals, and are paired with a mentor who provides ongoing guidance.

-Organizations eligible to host Minnesota GreenCorps members include public entities (local, regional, state, and tribal), school districts, public education institutions, and 501(c)(3) nonprofits.
+Organizations eligible to host Minnesota GreenCorps members include government entities (local, regional, state, and tribal), school districts, public education institutions, and 501(c)(3) nonprofits.